-With artificial intelligence (AI) use cases expanding from in different segments, from customer service support, online advertising to smart home applications, self-driving cars and drones, the employment gap created by the automation wave is also widening.
+With artificial intelligence (AI) use cases expanding in different segments, from customer service support, online advertising to smart home applications, self-driving cars and drones, the employment gap created by the automation wave is also widening.

 According to a media report, Sridhar Mitta of Technology Talent Equilibrium said that for every 10 new jobs created by artificial intelligence, at least a 100 jobs are being made obsolete.